 “And the anchor thing, Lyds?
 Deal’s a deal.” he grins widely at her and suddenly she looks like she’s about to cry.

 “Jackson.”
 She says, sounding petulant and Stiles cannot help but be affected by this confession.
-Rationally thinking, he should be upset, seeing as he’s fancied her for such a long time, but the heartfelt warmth surprises him.
+Rationally thinking, he should be upset, seeing as he’s had the hots for her for such a long time, but the heartfelt warmth surprises him.

 “I’ll talk to Derek,” Stiles promises and Lydia offers him a tentative smile.

 He gathers his courage a couple of days later; drives to the Hale house with a new purpose.
-He tells himself he is doing this because he made a promise to Lydia and she would never speak to him again if he would decide not to make good on it, but deep down he knows there is a whole other reason.
+He tells himself he is doing this because he made a promise to Lydia and she would never speak to him again if he wouldn't make good on it, but deep down he knows there is a whole other reason.

-“If it makes you feel any better, it was supposed to be a metaphor,” Stiles offers haughtily as he pushes past him, inside the house.
-Derek doesn’t look all that impressed with his statement, but Stiles cannot pretend to be all that shocked.
+“If it makes you feel any better, it was supposed to be a metaphor,” Stiles offers haughtily as he pushes past him, into the house.
+Derek doesn’t look all that impressed with his statement, but Stiles cannot pretend to be that shocked.

 “What.
 I am not trying to kill you.
 Why would I ever...?”
 Derek scoffs, and Stiles thinks he’s never been more pleased in his life.